-DESCRIPTION: Tsunamis can be generated by various events but most commonly by certain sea-floor earthquakes, which precede the tsunami event.
-Depending on the distance the tsunami-waves travel, there is a varying lead time, impacting the response time for people potentially affected.
+DESCRIPTION: Tsunamis are generated by certain sea-floor earthquakes, which precede the tsunami event.
+Depending on the distance the tsunami-waves travel, there is a varying lead time, impacting the response time for people affected.
 As Vanuatu is in an active earthquake zone, some tsunamis are generated close by, giving little time to react.
 When a tsunami is generated elsewhere, Vanuatu receives a warning.

-Currently, there is no signage in place (to point people where to go in case of an alert), and an alarm-system (giving sound/light signals in threatened places) is also missing.
+Currently, there is no signage in place (to point people where to go in case of an alert), and an alarmsystem (giving sound/light signals in threatened places) is also missing.
 This is a concern given the large numbers of short-term tourists that visit Vanuatu, who are usually not aware of any danger.